Dpdl-io/Dpdl-sample-Apps/DpdlCodeGenAI.md

-## DpdlCodeGenAI - generating and executing AI generative code (example: console SNAKE Game)
+## DpdlCodeGenAI - generating and executing AI generative code (example: a simple console SNAKE Game)

 This Dpdl example makes use of the **Dpdl language plugin** '<em>DpdlAINerd</em>' to <ins>**automatically generate**</ins> and execute AI generated code  starting from a natural language description contained inside the Dpdl code.